jthies/par_algo2024/README.md

 Run the main program for the maximum number of processes available on your computer and different values of the vector length N.
 Which variant is the best?

+# 3. Parallel Sample Sort

+The paralllel sorting algorithm described in Section 1.8 of the book is implemented as ``sort_coarray`` in the file ``sorting.f90``.
+A corresponding driver routine is available in ``main_sorting.f90``.
+It takes a single integer as command-line argument: The (approximate) number of elements to be assigned to each process.
+Your input will be rounded up to a multiple of P^2, where P is the number of processes (images) running the program.

+## Unit testing

+This is a slightly more complex program than we saw before: ``sort_coarray`` calls other functions like ``quicksort`` and ``mergeparts``.
+To assure that all components work properly, it is useful to employ a **test framework**.
+Here we will use [fortuno](https://github.com/fortuno-repos/fortuno-coarray).
+This is a fortran library that allows you to easily write and execute small test programs.
+On DelftBlue we have installed it for you, and the ``Makefile`` has been extended with targets ``main_test.x`` and ``test``.
+If you type ``make test``, the test driver is built and executed for a varying number of processes.

+**Unfortunately**, the co-array extension of fortuno did not work on my Ubuntu laptop.
+I would therefore presently __not__ recommend installing it but trying it out on DelftBlue instead.

+## "Tasks"

+- Use the dot product and sorting examples to familiarize yourself with Fortran, DelftBlue job submission, make files (e.g., try switching to debugging options for your build).
+- There may be bugs in the sorting program (every program always has them...).
+If you encounter one, you may try to add unit tests that isolate it and then fix the problem.
+A patch or pull request with a bug fix to this repository may put your teachers in a good mood during the final oral exam...
+- Use the structure of the sorting program as inspiration for your first bigger programming task: the Sieve of Eratosthenes